Pit fired pottery: Modern use

 Pit-firing continued in some parts of Africa until modern times.
 In Mali, a firing mound, a large version of the pit, is still used at Kalabougou to make pottery that is commercial, mainly made by the women of the village to be sold in the towns.
 Unfired pots are first brought to the place where a mound will be built, customarily by the women and girls of the village.
 The mound's foundation is made by placing sticks on the ground, then:

-Pit-firing is continued to be used by Pueblo potters, in particular in New Mexico, and other areas of the American Southwest.
+Pit-firing continued to be used by Pueblo potters, in particular in New Mexico, and other areas of the American Southwest.
 This pottery is handmade, and potters dig clay locally to produce their wares.
-Tempering agents like sand, volcanic ash or pieces of ground-up broken pottery are combined with the clay to harden it during the firing process.
+Tempering agents like sand, volcanic ash, or pieces of ground-up broken pottery are combined with the clay to harden it during the firing process.
 The vessels are then pit-fired in the ground.
-Wood, dung, coal or other locally sourced materials are used as fuel.
+Wood, dung, coal, or other locally sourced materials are used as fuel.